Baked Kale & Artichoke Dip with Greek Yogurt

 You can use fresh or frozen kale.
 Both work well, but if you are using frozen kale be sure to let it defrost and press out the excess water first.
 For the artichokes, I like to use canned or jarred.

 Chop both your kale and artichokes into small pieces.
-It makes the dip more consistent and creamy, and no one wants giant kale leaves in their dip!
+It makes the dip more consistent and creamy.
+No one wants giant kale leaves in their dip!

 If you want to go totally homemade, make your own pita chips for dipping, too!
 Cut fresh pitas into even, triangular pieces.
 Brush lightly with oil and season as you like, then bake at 425F for about five minutes until crispy.
 You could also serve this dip with vegetable sticks, like carrots, celery or bell pepper.